 - 6 Mi Rancho Artisan tortillas

-- ½ cup shredded Mexican cheese blend (Monterey Jack - sharp cheddar - queso blanco - asadero)
+- ½ cup Mexican cheese blend (Monterey Jack - sharp cheddar - queso blanco - asadero)

 - 1 organic mango